Talk Tonight: Background and inspiration

-In an interview with the San Francisco Chronicle in November 2016, Melissa Lim states she met Noel backstage at Bottom of the Hill in 1994, recalling: "He came over and sat down next to me, I had never been backstage before, so I asked him, 'Where's the afterparty?'
+In an interview with the San Francisco Chronicle in November 2016, Melissa Lim claimed to be the woman who inspired the song, presenting as proof photos of herself and Noel in San Francisco during the period.
+Lim stated that she met Noel backstage at Bottom of the Hill in 1994, recalling: "He came over and sat down next to me, I had never been backstage before, so I asked him, 'Where's the afterparty?'
 And he goes, 'What afterparty?
 Can I hang out with you tonight?'".
 Three days later, after a disastrous performance at Whisky a Go Go in Los Angeles, and after a dispute with Liam, Noel went to Lim's apartment in Nob Hill.
 "He was very upset," said Lim.
 "I took him in, fed him and tried to calm him down.
 He wanted to break up the band.
 We went to Huntington Park to clear his mind.
 We listened to music.
 We went record shopping".
 After bringing back magazines and Snapple Strawberry Lemonade, Lim then convinced Noel to return to Oasis, "San Francisco has a reputation of being a place where bands come to die, like The Band and the Sex Pistols," says Lim.
 "I wasn't going to let it happen on my watch.
 I told him, 'You can't leave the band — you're on the verge of something big.'"

-In the film Supersonic, Noel claims not to remember Lim's name.
-Lim stated "Keith Richards can remember the name of his milkman from when he was 8 years old.
+Regarding Noel stating that he could not remember the woman he wrote the song about, Lim stated "Keith Richards can remember the name of his milkman from when he was 8 years old.
 I don't know what's going on with Noel, and that's fine.
 I was a part of something that touched so many people.
 That's good enough."
+Lim subsequently attended the band's September 6 show on their Live '25 Tour at the Rose Bowl.